Fredd001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute changes hello to executable file 6-multiple_permissions changes multiple permissions of the file hello 7-everybody permission changes to hello
-8-james_bond gives full permission rights to other uses only
+8-james_bond gives full permission rights to other uses only 9-John_Doe unreadable but writable and executable